DanielAdless/Third-Week-Python/README.md

 # Dictionary

-A Python dictionary is a data structure used to store data in the form of key-value pairs (key-value pairs).
-Each element in the dictionary consists of two main parts: a key (key) and a value (value).
+A Python dictionary is a data structure used to store associated key pairs (keys) A dictionary is part of a data type called mapping or associative array.
+The main feature of the dictionary is its ability to organize, store, and access data in an efficient manner.

 # DataFrame